jonathanmorgan/context_text/README.md

     - test OpenCalais configuration:

-            python manage.py test sourcenet.tests.open_calais.test_open_calais_config
+            python manage.py test context_text.tests.open_calais.test_open_calais_config

     - test OpenCalais automated coding (assumes configuration tests passed):

-            python manage.py test sourcenet.tests.open_calais.test_open_calais_api
+            python manage.py test context_text.tests.open_calais.test_open_calais_api

 - ArticleCoder (using ManualArticleCoder)

     - test basic methods in ArticleCoder that are re-used by all coding methods:

-            python manage.py test sourcenet.tests.article_coder.test_article_coder
+            python manage.py test context_text.tests.article_coder.test_article_coder

 - ManualArticleCoder

     - test methods in ManualArticleCoder specific to manual coding:

-            python manage.py test sourcenet.tests.manual_article_coder.test_manual_article_coder
+            python manage.py test context_text.tests.manual_article_coder.test_manual_article_coder

-- sourcenet model instances:
+- context_text model instances:

     - test Article_Data model

-            python manage.py test sourcenet.tests.models.test_Article_Data_model
+            python manage.py test context_text.tests.models.test_Article_Data_model

     - test Person (and AbstractPerson) model

-            python manage.py test sourcenet.tests.models.test_Person_model
+            python manage.py test context_text.tests.models.test_Person_model

 ## Test data

 There is a set of test data stored in the `fixtures` folder inside this django application.
 The files:

-- **_`sourcenet_unittest_auth_data.json`_** - User data for article-coding comparison.
+- **_`context_text_unittest_auth_data.json`_** - User data for article-coding comparison.
-- **_`sourcenet_unittest_django_config_data.json`_** - configuration properties for sourcenet (in particular, for external APIs).
+- **_`context_text_unittest_django_config_data.json`_** - configuration properties for context_text (in particular, for external APIs).
-- **_`sourcenet_unittest_data.json`_** - actual sourcenet data - needs to be loaded after "`auth`" data so users who did coding are in database when coding data is loaded.
+- **_`context_text_unittest_data.json`_** - actual context_text data - needs to be loaded after "`auth`" data so users who did coding are in database when coding data is loaded.
-- **_`sourcenet_unittest_taggit_data.json`_** - tag data for sourcenet data (broken at the moment, since it relies on django's content types, and they are dynamically assigned and so not guaranteed to be the same for a given object type across runs of the unit tests).
+- **_`context_text_unittest_taggit_data.json`_** - tag data for context_text data (broken at the moment, since it relies on django's content types, and they are dynamically assigned and so not guaranteed to be the same for a given object type across runs of the unit tests).

 ### Using unittest data for development

 - create a database where the unit test data can live.
-I usually call it the name of the main production database ("`sourcenet`") followed by "`_test`".
+I usually call it the name of the main production database ("`context_text`") followed by "`_test`".
 Easiest way to do this is to just create the database, then give the same user you use for your production database the same access they have for production for this test database as well.

-    - postgresql example, where production database name is "`sourcenet`" and database user is "`django_user`":
+    - postgresql example, where production database name is "`context_text`" and database user is "`django_user`":

-            CREATE DATABASE sourcenet_test;
+            CREATE DATABASE context_text_test;
-            GRANT ALL PRIVILEGES ON DATABASE sourcenet_test TO django_user;
+            GRANT ALL PRIVILEGES ON DATABASE context_text_test TO django_user;

-- update the DATABASES dictionary in settings.py of the application that contains sourcenet to point to your test database (in easy example above, could just change the 'NAME' attribute in the 'default' entry to "`sourcenet_test`" rather than "`sourcenet`".
+- update the DATABASES dictionary in settings.py of the application that contains context_text to point to your test database (in easy example above, could just change the 'NAME' attribute in the 'default' entry to "`context_text_test`" rather than "`context_text`".
 - cd into your django application's home directory, activate your virtualenv if you created one, then run "`python manage.py migrate`" to create all the tables in the database.

         cd <django_app_directory>
-        workon sourcenet
+        workon context_text
         python manage.py migrate

 - use the command "`python manage.py createsuperuser`" to make an admin user, for logging into the django admins.